Back to Genie Guides

 Common Causes

-• Battery backup needs replacement
+• Battery backup low and needs replacement

-• Door left open too long
+• Door left open past the open-too-long alert

 • Vacation mode enabled